Sdaas/hello-karate/README.md

 ```

 This happens due to the way netty works in Karate.
 This issue is supposed to be fixed in Karate 1.0
+(TODO - check if this is still valid for Karate 1.4 )

 ## Running the tests